-- How have they organised the content for their landing page?
-I.e. made use of short paragraphs, lists, bullet points, quotes, images, videos etc.
+- How have they organized the content for their landing page?
+I.e. are they organizing their content with short paragraphs, lists, bullet points, quotes, images, videos, captions etc.

 - How fast does the page load?

-Research as much as you can on what other bloggers and marketers in your niche are doing.
-Don’t copy what ever you do, the idea is to get inspired to come up with your own unique content and design.
+Research as much as you can on what other folks in your niche are doing.
+Don’t copy whatever you do, the idea is to get inspired to come up with your own unique content and conversion optimized design.

 12 Lead Generation Page Building Tips